Tebra: History

-Early history (Kareo)
+Kareo

 In 2004, Dan Rodrigues founded Kareo and opened its first office in Irvine, California.
-Kareo was a cloud-based technology platform including clinical and financial solutions for independent healthcare providers.
-The Kareo platform helped providers find more patients, manage patient care with a fully certified and easy-to-use EHR, and get paid quickly within a unified solution.
+Kareo developed a cloud-based technology platform including clinical and financial solutions for independent healthcare providers.
+Kareo offered electronic health records, practice management, and billing tools for independent providers.
 In 2018, Kareo expanded its offices to include San Diego.
 In 2019, Kareo processed $25 billion in insurance claims.

-Early history (PatientPop)
+PatientPop

 In 2014, Luke Kervin and Travis Schneider co-founded PatientPop.
+PatientPop focused on digital practice marketing and patient acquisition services for healthcare providers.